 Subtitles are basically the script of the video or audio file that you watch or listen to online when the sound is off.

 Camille Hughes of Intro to Digital reported that "video traffic accounts for about 80% of all consumer traffic".

 She goes on to say that "videos that are about two minutes, generate the highest engagement levels."

 Did you know that 85% of Facebook videos are watched without sound?
-The most interesting part is that 60% of Instagram videos are watched with the sound on.
+A whopping 60% of Instagram videos are watched with the sound on.

 The number one reason why you need subtitles or captions are for those people who would like to consume video without sound.

 If you think that this is weird try to remember a time when you really wanted to watch a video but didn't have earplugs or headphones.